 On an ongoing basis, the Board reviews its structure, practices and composition and initiates changes to improve its effectiveness.

-For more detailed information, download our Corporate Governance Practices (PDF 802 KB - March 2, 2017) as found as Schedule B to the Management Proxy Circular dated March 2, 2017.
+For more detailed information, download our Corporate Governance Practices (PDF 2.2 MB - March 27, 2018) as found as Schedule B to the Management Proxy Circular dated March 8, 2018.

 Although BCE is not required to comply with most of the New York Stock Exchange (NYSE) listing standards regarding corporate governance, we have summarized below the significant ways in which BCE's practices differ from those required to be followed in this respect by U.S. domestic issuers under such NYSE listing standards: